allegro/ralph/doc/discovery.rst

 Discovery plugins
 -----------------

-Ralph comes with a number of discovery plygins build in.
+Ralph comes with a number of discovery plugins built in.
 Some of them are necessary for discovery to function, others can be safely skipped.

 Ping Plugin